-A "Semester Withdrawal" is a request by a student to drop all classes and/or cease attendance in all classes for the Term.
-Failure to attend class is not equivalent to a withdrawal and students will not receive an adjustment of charges or grades unless a formal withdrawal is filed with the Office of the Registrar and approved prior to midterms.
+A semester withdrawal is a request by a student to drop all classes and/or cease attendance in all classes for the term/semester.
+Failure to attend class is not equivalent to a withdrawal, and students will not receive an adjustment of charges or grades unless a formal withdrawal is filed with the Office of the Registrar and approved prior to midterms.

-- 1. If a request for Semester Withdrawal is submitted to the Office of the Registrar prior to the end of the Add/Drop Period, as defined by the Academic Calendar, all courses will be dropped from the student's schedule and charges reversed (if applicable). - 2.
-If submitted after the Add/Drop Period, the student is automatically assigned a grade of "W" to indicate course withdrawal.
-The "W" will not be calculated in the GPA. - 3.
-A withdrawal for the semester may or may not include a refund, depending on when the withdrawal is submitted.
-In order to receive a full refund, or not receive charges for the term, this form must be submitted to the Office of Academic Services prior to the end of the Add/Drop Period. - 4.
-Withdrawal from courses may affect housing, graduation, financial aid, membership in organizations, and/or other opportunities.
+If a "Semester Withdrawal Form" is submitted to the Office of the Registrar prior to the end of the schedule adjustment period (as defined by the current semester's Academic Calendar), all courses will be dropped from the student's schedule and charges reversed (if applicable).
+However, if submitted and approved after this period, the student is automatically assigned a grade of "W" to indicate course withdrawal.
+The "W" will not be calculated in a student's GPA.